Graham5040/EE893-CO2-Sensor-on-ESP8266/README.md

 so change values to 4,5 2,0 21,22 etc depending on ESP used.
 You can use most pins.

 Remark out the TWBR TWSR lines.
-Add "SWire.delay_time_us = 250;" after "SWire.begin()" to slow bus speeds down.
+Add "SWire.delay_time_us = 820;" after "SWire.begin()" to slow bus speeds down.

-testing shows "Returncode 0" is seen on Serial to show valid reading. if 2 or 4 seen then increase SWire.delay_time_us as necessay my device was OK at 150 but set value to 250
+testing shows "Returncode 0" is seen on Serial to show valid reading. if 2 or 4 seen then increase SWire.delay_time_us as necessay my device was OK at 250 but set value to 820 to match Arduino timings.

 Example ouput